EchoStatements/echostatements.github.io/_posts/2025-09-28-Crinkled-Arcs-And-Brownian-Motion.md

 between two recent points and compare that line to a line drawn between any two points in its more distance past, you will find that these two lines are also perpendicular.

-On first glance, this feels really weird, and it may not be clear that such a curve should even be possible to construct...even if we allow ourselves an infinite dimensional space to draw the curve in.
+On first glance, this feels really weird, and it may not be clear that such a curve should
+be possible to construct, even if we allow ourselves an infinite dimensional space to draw it in.
 However, it turns out that not only do such curves exist, there are a more intuitive ways of thinking of them, once you choose a suitable space for those curves to live in and think carefully about their construction.
 In this post, I describe two such ways that crinkled arcs have been constructed, the first by defining it as a path through a space of